 We used integrated haplotype score (iHS) to detect genes under recent natural selection in the captive and wild populations.
 A total of 29,553 SNPs in captive and 18,953 SNPs in wild were identified within the top 1% iHS scores.
 By extending the 25 kb distance around the top 1% SNPs, filtering out SNPs in the non-gene regions, a total of 518 and 370 genes were located in the positively selected regions in captive and wild populations, respectively (Supplementary Data 3b and 3c).
-We further calculated the distribution of nucleotide diversity on the 21 superscaffolds (Fig S13), and found that the genetic diversity in regions around the glutamate-gated chloride channel alpha (glc-1, a receptor for anthelmintic ivermectin(Cook et al., 2006)), nose resistant to fluoxetine protein 6 (nrf-6, a fluoxetine (Prozac) resistance gene(Choy, Kemner, & Thomas, 2006; Fares & Grant, 2002)), ABC transporter ced-7 (ced-7, phagocyte corpse)(Wu & Horvitz, 1998) and β -1,4-N-acetylgalactosaminyltransferase bre-4 (bre-4, resistance to pore-forming toxin(Griffitts et al., 2003)) genes were significantly lower than in the flanking genome regions (Fig. 7b).
+We further calculated the distribution of nucleotide diversity on the 21 superscaffolds (Fig S15), and found that the genetic diversity in some regions was significantly lower than in the flanking genome regions such as glutamate-gated chloride channel alpha (qlc-1, a receptor for anthelmintic ivermectin (Cook et al., 2006)), nose resistant to fluoxetine protein 6 (nrf-6, a fluoxetine (Prozac) resistance gene (Choy, Kemner, & Thomas, 2006; Fares & Grant, 2002)), ABC transporter ced-7 (ced-7, phagocyte corpse) (Wu & Horvitz, 1998) and β -1,4-N-acetylgalactosaminyltransferase bre-4 (bre-4, resistance to pore-forming toxin (Griffitts et al., 2003)) genes (Fig. 7b).
 Interestingly, the four genes were only found under positive selection in the captive population, but not in the wild population.
-In addition, we also used the cross-population extended haplotype homozygosity (XP-EHH) method(Pardis C Sabeti et al., 2007) to screen for genes that may have been positively selected by different deworming selection pressures by comparing the captive and wild populations (Supplementary Data 3d).
-Similarly, the genes encoding the multidrug resistance proteinpgp-3 (Xu et al., 1998) which is related to ivermectin resistance, glc-1, nrf-6, cytochrome p450 (CYP) family members and other drug resistance related genes, were also observed to be under strong positive selection in the captive population (Fig. 7c).
+In addition, we also used the cross-population extended haplotype homozygosity (XP-EHH) method (Pardis C Sabeti et al., 2007) to screen for genes that might have been positively selected by different deworming selection pressures by comparing the captive and wild populations (Fig. S16, Fig S17, Supplementary Data 3d).
+Similarly, the genes encoding the multidrug resistance protein pqp-3 (Xu et al., 1998) which is related to ivermectin resistance, glc-1, nrf-6, cytochrome p450 (CYP) family members and other drug resistance related genes, were also observed to be under strong positive selection in the captive population (Fig. 7c).